John-Lluch/SWRevealViewController/README.md

 ```

 * The examples have been updated to demonstrate the new features.
-All animated calls to of setFrontViewController:animated: have been replaced by pushFrontViewController:animated:
+All animated calls to `setFrontViewController:animated:` have been replaced by calls to `pushFrontViewController:animated:`
 The RevealControllerProject example implements a custom Animation Controller performing a slide up transition on the rightViewController.
 The RevealControllerProject3 example uses the default Cross Dissolve animation to set the Front Controller.